 Though Estefania (pictured above) has a small credenza that holds her small collection, she displays a handful of her favorite records on shelves she built herself.
 This can be done a variety of ways: you can go the DIY route as she did, put up an IKEA shelf, or get creative with unconventional shelving, like crown moulding.
 Again, be sure to avoid direct sunlight, as it can warp or fade your records.

 A plain magazine rack (such as the one pictured above) can hold a handful of records on a desk or shelf.
 A quick search on Etsy will bring up various vintage and DIY options, but you can also go the modern route with this acrylic file sorter from the Container Store.

-- Vincent Vinyl Storage at Urban Outfitters, $39
+- Corner Store Vinyl Storage Rack at Urban Outfitters, $59

 For the Casual Collector

 Some people have a more curated vinyl collection.
 Perhaps they buy only their favorite releases by artists they love, or they inherited a collection from their family.
 These solutions are for them.